 2. Embrace visual media

 First, make engaging visual content.
 Second, grow your audience.
 If you haven’t done so already, acquaint yourself with Facebook Live.
 Facebook tells you itself how much engagement it’s getting from this media source.
+Plan and post these videos using social media planning tools to stay consistent and all time active.

 3. Educate your current customers